catholicconnectmatrimony-sudo/matri/PRE-LAUNCH-CHECKLIST.md

 ## 🧰 Admin Operations (MVP Weeks 1-8)
 - **Profile approvals**: Auto-approved (`is_approved = true`).
 If a profile must be hidden, run `UPDATE profiles SET is_approved = false WHERE id = 'uuid';` in Supabase SQL.
 - **Photo moderation**: Photos auto-approved.
-Remove bad uploads with `DELETE FROM photos WHERE id = 'uuid';` and delete the file from R2 using the Cloudflare dashboard.
+Remove bad uploads with `DELETE FROM photos WHERE id = 'uuid';` and delete the image from Cloudinary using the Cloudinary dashboard or Admin API.
 - **User suspensions**: Suspend via Supabase Auth (`UPDATE auth.users SET banned_until = NOW() + INTERVAL '7 days' WHERE id = 'uuid';`).
 Volume expectation: <5 suspensions/week @ 100 users.
 - **Escalation rule**: If manual operations exceed 2 hours in any week, log the pain point and revisit the Phase 2 admin UI scope.